susmitha5581/dataviz_final_project/project-03/lastname_project_03.md

 # Data Visualization Project 03

+**"We have accomplished all the visualizations that the professor suggested using the hints he provided and the materials he uploaded through links and in the canvas."**

-In this exercise you will explore methods to visualize text data and practice how to recreate charts that show the distributions of a continuous variable.
+In this exercise we explore methods to visualize text data and practice how to recreate charts that show the distributions of a continuous variable.

 ## Part 1: Density Plots